THE SCIENCE OF “DOWN”

 Liberty.
 Another powerful “down” idea is freedom or liberty.
 This is the power to open businesses and keep the profits, speak freely, associate with whomever you choose, write whatever you wish, and worship freely as long as you do not advocate denying the same freedom to others, as does Islam.

-These are just a few examples of how nutritional balancing is all “down”, from start to finish.
+These are just a few examples of how development is all “down”, from start to finish.